 Creating an ebook is a great choice to disperse information about your products and services.
-You can use Apple Pages or Canva to create a PDF.
+You can find Lead Magnet templates for ebooks on Creative Market.

 Worksheets make the information you provide actionable and practical for your audience.
 You can take your worksheets up a notch and make the response lines PDF fillable.
 You can use a free tool like PDF Escape to make fillable PDf forms.
 No printing or scanning required.

-Checklists are similar to worksheets and give your audience a summary of what to do and makes it all actionable.
+Checklists are similar to worksheets and give your audience a summary of what to do and make it all actionable.